Observable as SQL, deployable cloud or on-prem.

 Activity log — what gets recorded

-Every user-facing operation is captured to a dedicated SQL table in the dictionary, indexed on user and timestamp.
+Every user-facing operation is captured to a dedicated SQL table in the metadata repository, indexed on user and timestamp.
 The full audit trail is one SQL query away — for compliance, for forensics, for cost attribution.

 Authentication and sessions